buddha

 Eleventh Deed: Teaching the Dharma

-The Buddha turned the wheel of the dharma three times, meaning He taught in three different ways.
+The Buddha turned the Wheel of the Dharma three times, meaning He taught in three different ways.
 The first is called the Hinayana, which consists of the teachings on the Four Noble Truths, meditation and developing an understanding of the emptiness of self.
-The second is the Mahayana teachings which involve the study of emptiness of phenomena and practicing the bodhisattva path.
+The second is the Mahayana teachings which involve the study of emptiness of phenomena and practicing the Bodhisattva path.
 The third turning is the Vajrayana which involves the understanding that everything is not completely empty, but there is also Buddha-nature that pervades all sentient beings.
 When the Buddha lived in India, the population of India believed that if one made offerings and prayed to a god, then that god would be satisfied and happy.
 In turn that god would grant liberation and happiness.
 They also believed that if one didn’t make offerings and pray to the god, he would be very angry, throwing you down to the hells and inflicting other states of suffering upon you.
 This idea of a god isn’t really one of a special deity, it is only the embodiment of desire and aggression.
 In Buddhism, we do not expect our happiness or our suffering to come from the Buddha.
 It is not believed that if we please the Buddha, he will bring us happiness and if we displease the Buddha, he will throw us into samsara or some lower realm.
 This may seem to be a contradiction that Buddhists don’t believe in supplicating a god.
 Buddhists believe that there are gods, there are deities, which were created by mind.
 But unlike theistic religions, Buddhists do not believe these deities created the universe.
 These deities cannot affect your individual karma by rewarding and punishing you.
 So, the possibility of happiness or reaching liberation is entirely up to us.
 If we practice the path that leads to liberation, we will attain Buddhahood.
 But if we do not practice it, then we cannot expect to reach enlightenment.
 The choice is entirely ours.
 It’s in our hands whether we want to find happiness or suffering.
 But still there is something that comes from the Buddha and this is the path to liberation.
-To provide us with that means for liberation, the Buddha turned the wheel of the dharma.
+To provide us with that means for liberation, the Buddha turned the Wheel of the Dharma.

-He did not start teaching the Buddha dharma immediately but remained in silence for seven weeks, in order to show the profundity of what he had realised and to give the deva of the planet the chance to gather virtue by requesting him to teach.
+He did not start teaching the Buddha Dharma immediately but remained in silence for seven weeks, in order to show the profundity of what he had realised and to give the Devas of the planet the chance to gather virtue by requesting him to teach.
 They eventually came to him, prostrated and supplicated him to turn the wheel of universal truth for the welfare of beings on Earth.
 After these seven weeks Brahma presented the Buddha with a beautiful conch shell, the spirals of which all turned to the right.
 This shell was so beautiful and like no other shell in this world.
 Indra gave him a 1000-spokes Dharma wheel.
 In the deer forests near Benares and other places, he taught the Four Truths and 84,000 dharmas common to all Buddhism.
-At the Vulture Peak and other lesser-known places, he taught the special path of mahayana.
+At the Vulture Peak and other lesser-known places, he taught the special path of Mahayana.
 To King Indrabhuti and others, he taught the secret teachings of Vajrayana.
-Over a forty-five year period, and through the three turnings of the wheel of dharma, he transmitted all that needed to be known: the profound path to peace and everlasting happiness.
+Over a forty-five year period, and through the three turnings of the Wheel of Dharma, he transmitted all that needed to be known: the profound path to peace and everlasting happiness.

 marque page marron